Skip to main content

 #

-FoodWhat It IsMust-Try Version
+FoodWhat It IsThe Version You Want

-SouvlakiGrilled meat skewersPork belly souvlaki
+SouvlakiGrilled meat skewersPork belly souvlaki (trust me)

-GyrosMeat shaved from vertical rotisseriePita with everything
+GyrosMeat shaved off a vertical rotisseriePita with everything — don’t skip the tzatziki

-SpanakopitaSpinach and feta pieFreshly baked, still warm
+SpanakopitaSpinach and feta pieFreshly baked, still warm from the oven

-LoukoumadesFried dough balls with honeyWith mastic ice cream
+LoukoumadesFried dough balls with honeyWith mastic ice cream on top (life-changing)

-DolmadesStuffed grape leavesMeat version at tavernas
+DolmadesStuffed grape leavesThe meat version at old-school tavernas

-TaramasalataFish roe dipHomemade (pink, not orange)
+TaramasalataFish roe dipHomemade (look for pink, not neon orange)

 Neighborhoods You’ll Explore